freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
-- The customer with phone number `555-5555` should have at least four bikes rented
+- The customer with phone number `555-5555` and name `Me` should have at least four bikes rented

 ## 1420. echo ' M e '